KlfJoat/ripdvd/README.md

 xxx4) In GNOME, go to System->Preferences->Removable Drives/Media->Multimedia, and set the "Play DVD when inserted" command to "/home/klfjoat/bin/ripdvd %d" (I don't know how to do this in other types of desktop environments)

+## UNDER THE HOOD

+The script does the following:
+* Queries the DVD for its internal name using `dvdbackup`
+* If there is a (*rare*) problem with that internal title, it pauses to ask for a rename.
+* Backs up the DVD using `dvdbackup`
+* Includes some progress and runtime information
+* Ejects the disc
+* Converts to ISO
+* Deletes the `dvdbackup` directory
+* Asks for a final rename of the ISO (or `Enter` if none)

+## WHY THIS WAY?

+I've seen (and used) many of the other ripping methods, and found them wanting...
+* Brasero: Not automated
+* dd: I've used Linux for 20 years and I can't figure out how to use this tool properly
+* Rip::DVD: Couldn't get it to work, seems to transcode, and not automated
+* OGMrip: Transcoder, not automated
+* mplayer: Transcodes by its nature when ripping
+* vlc: Transcodes by its nature when ripping

+...
+And so on.  `dvdbackup` is different...
+* It is designed to read DVD's specifically.
+* It understands DVD's internal content and structure.
+* It rips native DVD structures *without transcoding*.
+* It preserves menus, special features, subtitles, alternate audio, etc.
+* It uses `libdvdread` directly, so it takes advantage of DVD (optical) drive error correction.
+* It has internal error correction and recovery of bad reads.
+* It backs up my DVD's even when Digital **Restrictions** Management has been **forced** on me **in violation of my Fair Use rights!!**

+Sure, it takes longer than Brasero's image file option, but it reads a lot more discs and it's automated.
+So that's basically why.

 (The script and instructions based on http://lifehacker.com/494836168#comments)